shibatch/grantback/v0.3/GUIDE_FOR_ADOPTERS.md

 * Maintaining Trust and Reciprocity:
   * It's vital for the Licensor to diligently follow the grant-back terms.
 This upholds the fairness and mutual respect central to the VOD Reaction License model.
 Mistakes can happen, but promptly correcting any oversight (e.g., by adding missing attribution and acknowledging the error) is important for maintaining a positive relationship with community creators.

 #### 6.3 Scenario: Licensee Non-Compliance Discovered After Licensor Reuses Derivative Work

-A more complex situation can arise if a Licensee's non-compliance with the VOD Reaction License is discovered *after* the Licensor has already exercised their grant-back rights to reuse the Licensee's Derivative Work (e.g., by creating a "reaction to the reaction" video).
+A more complex situation can arise if a Licensee's non-compliance with the VOD Reaction License Version 0.3 is discovered *after* you (the Licensor) have already exercised your grant-back rights to reuse the Licensee's Derivative Work (e.g., by creating a "reaction to the reaction" video).

-* Licensee's Rights Terminate: If a Licensee's failure to comply with the conditions of the VOD Reaction License is discovered (e.g., improper attribution, publication on a non-Permitted Platform, or other breaches), the Licensee's rights to use the Licensor's VODs under that license terminate automatically, as per Clause 8 of the license.
+* Licensee's Rights Terminate: If a Licensee's failure to comply with the conditions of the VOD Reaction License Version 0.3 is discovered (e.g., improper attribution, publication on a non-Permitted Platform, or other breaches), the Licensee's rights to use your VODs under that license terminate automatically, as per Section 8 of the License.
-* Survival of Grant-Back to Licensor: Clause 8 of the VOD Reaction License also specifies that Section 4 ("Grant-Back License for the Licensee's Derivative Works"), among others, shall survive any termination of this license.
-This means the license granted by the Licensee back to the Licensor for the reuse of the Derivative Work generally remains in effect.
+* Survival of Grant-Back to Licensor: Section 8 of the License also specifies that Section 4 ("Grant-Back License for the Licensee's Derivative Works"), among others, shall survive any termination of this license.
+This means the license granted by the Licensee back to you for the reuse of their Derivative Work generally remains in effect.
-* Implications for the Licensor's Content:
+* Implications for Your (the Licensor's) Content:
-  * General Case: Because the grant-back rights survive, the Licensor is typically not required to delete or alter their own content that incorporates the (now non-compliant) Licensee's Derivative Work, provided the Licensor's use still complies with the terms of the grant-back (attribution to Licensee, platform restrictions).
+  * General Case: Because the grant-back rights survive, you are typically not required to delete or alter your own content that incorporates the (now non-compliant) Licensee's Derivative Work, *provided that your use still complies with the terms of the grant-back* (attribution to Licensee, platform restrictions) and the issue is not related to uncleared third-party rights within the Licensee's work *that you reused*.
-  * Critical Exception – Third-Party Rights Issues in Licensee's Work: A significant exception occurs if the Licensee's non-compliance involved a failure to secure necessary rights for third-party content that *they* incorporated into their Derivative Work.
+  * Critical Consideration – Third-Party Rights Issues in the Licensee's Work You Reused: A significant issue arises if the Licensee's non-compliance involved a failure to secure necessary rights for third-party content that *they* incorporated into their Derivative Work, thereby breaching their warranty to you.
+The VOD Reaction License Version 0.3 (in Section 4.e.iv) clarifies that the Licensee's specific representation and warranty regarding copyright cleanness for your reuse applies to the "Provided Copy" (as defined and prepared according to Section 3.d of the License).
-    * Clause 4.e.iv of the VOD Reaction License includes a representation and warranty from the Licensee that they have obtained all necessary rights, licenses, consents, and permissions for all content within their Derivative Work to grant the full scope of the license to the Licensor as described in Section 4, free of any encumbrances or restrictions that would prevent the Licensor's exercise of such rights.
-    * If it turns out the Licensee breached this warranty (e.g., their Derivative Work included copyrighted music or video clips for which they didn't have sublicensable rights), then the Licensor's video, by incorporating this problematic Derivative Work, may inadvertently infringe on the rights of those third parties.
+    * If You Reused the "Provided Copy": If you requested and reused the "Provided Copy" and it turns out the Licensee breached their warranty (e.g., the Provided Copy included copyrighted music or video clips for which they didn't have sublicensable rights), then your video, by incorporating this problematic Provided Copy, may inadvertently infringe on the rights of those third parties.
       * In such a scenario, the survival of the grant-back from the Licensee does not cure the underlying third-party rights issue.
-The Licensor would then need to:
+You (the Licensor) would then likely need to:
-      * Remove their video, or at least the portions containing the infringing third-party material originating from the Licensee's Derivative Work.
+        * Remove your video, or at least the portions containing the infringing third-party material originating from the Licensee's Provided Copy.
         * Independently secure the necessary rights or permissions from the actual third-party rights holders to continue using that content.
-    * It's important for the Licensor to be aware that relying on the Licensee's warranty (Clause 4.e.iv) carries some risk, and if a third-party rights issue emerges from the Licensee's content, the Licensor may need to take corrective action regarding their own derivative work.
+      * Crucially, because the Licensee breached their explicit warranty regarding the "Provided Copy" (Section 4.e.iv of the License), you would have grounds to seek reimbursement or compensation from the Licensee for direct losses you incurred as a result of this breach (as also stated in Section 4.e.iv).
+    * If You Reused the Licensee's "Published Version" Directly: If you chose to reuse the Licensee's "Published Version" (the one they publicly distributed) directly, without having requested or relied upon a "Provided Copy" prepared under the specific conditions of Section 3.d of the License:
+      * You would be reusing a version of the work for which the Licensee's specific warranty of cleanness (as per Section 4.e.iv, which is tied to the "Provided Copy") was not directly applicable to the artifact you chose to reuse.
+      * While the Licensee still has a general responsibility for their public content under Section 3.e of the License, your ability to claim against the Licensee based on the *specific grant-back warranty* in Section 4.e.iv might be different compared to if you had reused a warranted "Provided Copy."
+      * If third-party rights issues emerge from a "Published Version" you reused directly, you would still likely need to take corrective action (remove/edit your content, secure rights).
+Your recourse against the Licensee would then depend more on broader legal principles or their general responsibilities under Section 3.e, rather than a breach of the specific warranty tied to a (non-existent or non-utilized) "Provided Copy."
+  * It's important for you (the Licensor) to be aware of which version of the Licensee's work you are reusing and understand that your strongest protection under the Licensee's specific warranty (Section 4.e.iv) comes when you reuse the "Provided Copy" that they have prepared and warranted according to Sections 3.d and 4.e.iv of the License.

 #### 6.4 Understanding Rights in Chain Reactions or Multi-Layered Content